445 Undergraduate Practicum

 Students wishing to extend their extracurricular, professional psychology experience and training may also enroll in our year-long Undergraduate Practicum course (Psych 445) for a variable number of credits (1-3) each semester, based on hours worked on-site.
 Alongside coursework focused on tangible, real world outcomes and skills, students will choose a Professional Applied Work Emphasis track (see below), to gain relevant, hands-on experience, develop skills that are in demand in the field, make professional connections/references, and further understand/prepare for their career path moving forward.

-Admissions to quality (funded/affordable) Masters and PhD level graduate school programs in psychology has become even more competitive, with admission rates ranging from 20-30% (for less competitive state public universities) to 0.3-1.2% (USC, WSU Clinical Psych PhD programs; from Norcross & Sayette, 2024).
 Thus, it is essentially required that quality applicants possess much more than just an undergraduate degree, with applied, supervised academic and clinical work experience being among the most valued qualifications.
-Students who complete this course are often much better prepared, and therefore more competitive to progress to graduate school or enter the workforce immediately following graduation.
+Students who complete this course are often better prepared and feel much more competitive to progress to graduate school or enter the workforce immediately following graduation.

 Though we still consider those outside of the below expectations (with good justification), preference is given to students: